shorai/tegnonload/src/scripts/README.txt

         Differentiate administative and user accounts as a security precaution Java ETL should be run as a scheduled task for a windows user with SQL privilege

-16) Backup the database daily and move to Glacier storage or run RDS
+16) Backup the database daily and move to S3/Glacier storage or run RDS
+        There are various scripts in the scripts folder on the GIT master These run every half hour (import), then daily weekly, monthly S3 has expiry facility on a bucket or folder - use s3-browser to set appropriate times

 17) Microsoft server 2000